Deliquescence (album)

 Deliquescence is a 2017 limited-edition, and the overall ninth, live album by American experimental rock band Swans.
-The album, limited to 3,000 CD-only copies, contains three tracks that have previously only been played live.
+The album, originally limited to 3,000 CD-only copies, contains three tracks that have previously only been played live.
 The packaging for the CD release includes the details of location of each show, band photos, and alternative artwork.

-At 155 minutes long, Deliquescence is the second longest release by the band to date, being beat out by the full version of their 2024 live album Live Rope.
+At 155 minutes long, Deliquescence is the third longest release by the band to date, being beat out by Live Rope (2024) and Newly Sentient Being (2026).
+The album was made available on streaming services on June 12th, 2026.